Tomintoul distillery: Production

 Tomintoul has two wash and two spirit stills, which are all steam heated, and have a total capacity of producing 3,300,000 litres of pure alcohol per year.
 It uses six stainless steel washbacks, 3 larger and 3 smaller.
 The water it uses for its whisky comes from the Ballantruan source.
 Cooling water is drawn from two nearby ponds.

 The distillery offers three ranges of malts.
-The Tomintoul brand is a single malt offered in the ages 10, 12, 14, 16, 21 and 33 years old.
+The Tomintoul brand is a single malt offered for the ages 10, 12, 14, 16, 21 and 33 years old.
 The 12-year-old bottlings are available only in portwood and oloroso finishes, the others have no special finishes.
 It also produces a vatting of peated and unpeated malts under the name Peaty Tang, which bears no age indication.
-In the US, this offering is labeled "Tomintoul, the gentile dram with a peaty tang - Speyside Glenlivet", in a 40%ABV 750ml bottling.
+In the US, this offering is labeled "Tomintoul, the gentile dram with a peaty tang – Speyside Glenlivet", in a 40%ABV 750ml bottling.
 Additionally, it has released a peated single malt called Ballantruan.
 Lastly, it bottles a 1976 vintage.
-The 33-year-old offering was chosen as best Speyside whisky of 2010 in the Whiskymag World Whiskies Awards.
+The 33-year-old offering was chosen as the best Speyside whisky of 2010 in the Whiskymag World Whiskies Awards.